veden/Rampant/README.md

 - Fixed: Nil fillTunnel invocation (https://forums.factorio.com/viewtopic.php?f=94&t=31445&start=160#p284719)

 0.15.11 -
-- Feature: Ion cannon mod integration
+- Integration: Ion cannon mod
 - Fixed: Player region scan can no longer overlap passive map scan causing double processing
 - Tweak: Setting group disown distance back to the default of 10 from 5
 - Tweak: Increased group late unit threshold from 80 to 360 ticks
 - Tweak: Increased rally cry chance from 0.02(@100 evo) to 0.08(@100 evo) compensate for the once per logic cycle per chunk
+- Tweak: Increased player pheromone for weight multipler from 25 to 50 for hunting parties
 - Improvement: Changed biter base detection from slow map scan to event
 - Improvement: Added negative score contribution to nest causing biters to move around nests instead of through
-- Improvement: Increased player pheromone for weight multipler from 25 to 50 for hunting parties
 - Optimization: Reduced max number of active squads from 40 to 30, reducing large lag spikes
 - Optimization: Player region scan can no longer overlap passive map scan causing double processing
 - Optimization: Short circuit rally cry search if not enough points to make a squad